What Is Antifa? Members Of Antifa Condemned For Violent Protests At 'Unite The Right' Rally

 — Paul Nehlen (@pnehlen) August 13, 2017

-The “Unite The Right” rally transformed into a violent scene with passionate protesters wielding combat shields, wooden sticks from broken flags, while in massive scuffles that left people injured and bloodied.
-There have been several reports of urine being tossed at reporters and the air is said to be filled with pepper spray, mace, and tear gas.
+The “Unite The Right” rally transformed into a violent scene with passionate protesters wielding combat shields and wooden sticks from broken flags, and participating in massive scuffles that left people injured and bloodied.
+There have been several reports of urine being tossed at reporters and the air was said to be filled with pepper spray, mace, and tear gas.

 It’s unclear who or how many people are organizing the Antifa movement

-After Virginia Governor McAuliffe declared a state of emergency, a speeding Dodge Challenger accelerated and slammed into two other cars that hit dozens of counter-protesters.
+After Virginia Governor McAuliffe declared a state of emergency, a speeding Dodge Challenger accelerated and slammed into dozens of counter-protesters.
 A 32-year-old woman, who has been identified as Heather Heyer, was killed and 19 others were reported to be injured.

-The weekends’ events have left the nation reeling from witnessing such hatred and violence.
+The weekend’s events have left the nation reeling from witnessing such hatred and violence.

 Antifa, A Friend Of The Left?

 The movement’s secrecy makes cataloging its activities difficult.
 However, since Trump was elected, Antifa has had explosive growth.
-According to NYC Antifa, the group’s Twitter following nearly quadrupled in the first three weeks of January alone and the Summer, their following exceeded 15,000.
+According to NYC Antifa, the group’s Twitter following nearly quadrupled in the first three weeks of January alone, and by the summer, their following exceeded 15,000.

 Antifa is heavily composed of anarchists who place little faith in the state.
 According to the Atlantic, they consider the state to be complicit in fascism and racism.

-According to the Atlantic, if those who Antifa deems as racists and fascists manage to assemble, Antifa’s partisans try to break up their gatherings, including by force.
+According to the Atlantic, if those who Antifa deems as racists and fascists manage to assemble, Antifa’s members try to break up their gatherings, including by force.

-The movement prefers direct action including placing pressure venues to deny white supremacists a space to meet, in addition to pressuring employers to fire them and landlords to evict them.
+The movement prefers direct action, including placing pressure on venues to deny white supremacists a space to meet, in addition to pressuring employers to fire them and landlords to evict them.

 Such tactics have elicited substantial support from many of those in the mainstream left.
 When the masked Antifa activist was filmed assaulting Spencer on Inauguration Day, an article published in The Nation described his punch as an act of “kinetic beauty.”